-"Grievance" refers to any formal or informal complaint made by or on behalf of a detained person, or regarding the behavior of ICE personnel or conditions at a NOLA ICE facility, whether submitted to a NOLA ICE facility personnel or other government or nongovernment actors.
-For each grievance record requested, we also request records regarding any Agency investigation of, and response to, the grievance.
+"Grievance" refers to any formal or informal complaint made by or on behalf of a detained person, or regarding the behavior of ICE Personnel or conditions at a NOLA ICE Facility, whether submitted to a NOLA ICE Facility Personnel or other government or nongovernment actors.
+For each grievance, we also request Records regarding any Agency investigation of, and response to, the grievance.

-"Personnel" refers to an individual employed by an organization or authorized to act on behalf of an organization, including employees, contractors, contractors' employees, agents, or representatives.
+"Personnel" refers to an individual employed by an organization or authorized to act on behalf of an organization, including employees, Contractors, Contractors' employees, agents, or representatives.

-"Record" refers to any information in electronic, written, and/or printed form that is in ICE's constructive possession, directly or indirectly, regardless of where or how the information originated or where or how ICE received it, encompassing but not limited to any information in the custody of any U.S. government contractors for purposes of information management for ICE, and including but not limited to: messaging communications between phones or other electronic devices, including but not limited to communications sent via short message service ("SMS"), multimedia message service ("MMS"), or any other messaging service, via Blackberry Messenger, iMessage, WhatsApp, Facebook, Signal, G-Chat, Instagram direct message, Twitter direct message, Slack, and/or any other messaging and communications platform; emails, letters, faxes, and/or any other form of correspondence; minutes and/or notes of meetings and/or phone calls; voicemail messages; images, video, and/or audio data; social media posts; calendar entries; files and their contents, including any notes; logs, spreadsheets, worksheets, and/or coversheets; database entries, analyses of data; metadata; investigations, reports, studies, and/or reviews; internal memoranda; contracts, agreements, and/or memoranda of understanding, including but not limited to intergovernmental services agreements; presentations, formal or informal; training criteria, standards, evaluations, and/or materials; orders, directives, and/or instructions; legal opinions and/or memoranda; policies, procedures, protocols, and/or manuals; guidance and/or guidelines; bulletins, advisories, and/or alerts; as well as any reproductions thereof that differ in any way from any other reproduction, such as copies containing notations, drafts, and revisions.
+"Records" refers to all information in electronic, written, and/or printed form that is in ICE's constructive possession, directly or indirectly, regardless of where or how the information originated or where or how ICE received it, encompassing but not limited to any information in the Custody of any Contractors for purposes of information management for ICE, and including but not limited to: messaging communications between phones or other electronic devices, including but not limited to communications sent via short message service ("SMS"), multimedia message service ("MMS"), or any other messaging service, via Blackberry Messenger, iMessage, WhatsApp, Facebook, Signal, G-Chat, Instagram direct message, Twitter direct message, Slack, and/or any other messaging and communications platform; emails, letters, faxes, and/or any other form of correspondence; minutes and/or notes of meetings and/or phone calls; voicemail messages; images, video, and/or audio data; social media posts; calendar entries; files and their contents, including any notes; logs, spreadsheets, worksheets, and/or coversheets; database entries, analyses of data; metadata; investigations, reports, studies, and/or reviews; internal memoranda; Contract, agreements, and/or memoranda of understanding, including but not limited to intergovernmental services agreements; presentations, formal or informal; training criteria, standards, evaluations, and/or materials; orders, directives, and/or instructions; legal opinions and/or memoranda; Policies, procedures, protocols, and/or manuals; guidance and/or guidelines; bulletins, advisories, and/or alerts; as well as any reproductions thereof that differ in any way from any other reproduction, such as copies containing notations, drafts, and revisions.